Improving your sales numbers requires a healthy helping of cold hard data—the kind of data that only sales tracking software can provide.

 With a quality sales tracking platform, you can easily tell which of your sales strategies are working and which should be kicked to the curb.

-Keep reading to learn what sales tracking software is, what a proper sales tracker tool looks like, and the eight best sales tracking software options available to you in 2021.
+Keep reading to learn what sales tracking software is, what a proper sales tracker tool looks like, and the nine best sales tracking software options available to you in 2021.

 What Is Sales Tracking Software?